-You exit coaching fast, freshly carrying in your competence a clear notion of win.
-Enhanced speaking, plus a roadmap (and supportive follow-up) to sustain what you’ve gained.
+You exit the coaching programme fast, with enhanced competence and a clear idea of your win.
+Enhanced speaking with gravitas, plus a roadmap (and supportive follow-up) to sustain what you’ve gained.
 Your new-found capability, to trust in yourself, to feel safe as you step into new social, functional or business roles.
-You love the limelight.
-You are sharp, vivid and alive, even at your most spontaneous, and you begin to see this reflected in the faces of your people.
+You now love the limelight.
+You are sharp, vivid and alive, even at your most spontaneous, and you begin to see this reflected in the faces of your people."

 Coaching quality and ethics

-- Designed recruitment training programs as the longest-serving trainer, webinar speaker and coach for City CV Ltd., the UK’s leading recruitment support provider, a partner of Hanover Executive Search.
+- Designed, delivered and cascaded training programs as the longest-serving trainer, webinar speaker and coach for City CV Ltd., the UK’s leading career consultancy and recruitment support provider, a partner of Hanover Executive Search.

-- Designed and ran an MA module for several years: Professional Enhancement for Conference Interpreters.
+- Designed and run an MA module for several years: Professional Enhancement for Conference Interpreters, at Middlesex University.

 - Project managed annual university-wide browser-based skills and literacy diagnostic for 7000 learners, at Middlesex University.

-- Consultancy: conducted a review for an educational department restructure in Middlesex University.
+- As a consultant, conducted a review for an educational department restructure in Middlesex University.

 - Authored three books, including award-winning English for Management Studies (published by Garnet Education for worldwide distribution) and winner of the 2009 ESU Duke of Edinburgh English Language Book Award.

-- Developed commercial e-learning content bought to market in Australia, China, Thailand and Vietnam.
+- Developed commercial e-learning content for ACL Pty Ltd. bought to market in Australia, China, Thailand and Vietnam.

-- Author of many taught courses on communication and English for Economics, Finance, Management, International Business, IT, Vocational Training and academic study.
+- Authored many taught courses on communication and EAP/academic development support for Economics, Finance, Management, International Business and IT.

 - Coordinated (and delivered a great number of events for) departmental-level continuous professional development, and delivered various university-wide CPD events, at University of London SOAS.

-- Two decades of part-time teaching, with a renowned specialism in English for Management, Economics and Finance.
+- Taught part-time for 28 years, with a renowned specialism in academic development and support for Management, Economics, Business Studies and Finance.

-- Planning, budgeting, marketing, staffing, line managing, scheduling 21 staff and 40 invigilators for 31 formally assessed courses, independent learning centres, and two examination centres, at Southwark College of FE (now Lewisham Southwark College) as a programme manager, reporting to director level.
+- Planned, budgeted, marketed, staffed, line managed, scheduled 21 staff and 40 invigilators for 31 formally assessed courses, independent learning centres, and two examination centres, at Southwark College of FE (now Lewisham Southwark College) as a programme manager, reporting to director level.

-- Consultancy to supplementary schools in North Kensington.
+- Consulted to supplementary schools in North Kensington on educational support provision.

 - Proven to be be a passionate wordsmith: deep-proofed and edited a great many published academic journal articles and papers, in scholarly research articles for authors from Middlesex University, Southampton University, SOAS University of London, University of Birmingham, Beijing Normal University and Universitat Jaume I de Castelló and others, on linguistics, finance, accounting, human resource management, business strategy and management.
 Also written and ghost-written countless corporate reports, press releases, web copy pieces, and glossy magazine articles.